jackbustertann/cardiovascular_disease_detection/README.md

 2. Patients with a high bmi increased their risk of disease. <br/><br/>
 <img src="/images/bmi_and_gender.png"/>

-3. Patients with high blood pressure were the most at risk of disease. <br/><br/>
+3. Patients with high blood pressure were the group most at risk of disease. <br/><br/>
 <img src="/images/top_12_groups.png"/>

 ## Modelling